mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 * The first positional argument to ``init_ca``, ("Root", "Intermediate") is just a human readable name used to identify the CA within the cli/web interface.
 Unlike the CommonName, it must be unique.
 * The ``--path=ca/shared/`` parameter for the intermediate CA means that you can use the admin interface to issue certificates.
-Without it, the webserver has no access to the private key for your CA.
+Without it, the web server has no access to the private key for your CA.
 * The ``--pathlen=1`` parameter for the root CA means that there is at most one level of intermediate CAs.

 ***********